ch-stark/globalhubpolicychaining/globalhubpolicychaining.md

 # ACM Policy Template Chaining with Global Hub and PromQL Federation

+This is an experimental writeup based on new ACM Observability features and discussion.

 ## Table of Contents

 1. [The Two Template Scopes](#1-the-two-template-scopes)